Cramer-Rao Bound Optimization for Active RIS-Empowered ISAC Systems: Abstract

 \section{Abstract}

-Integrated sensing and communication (ISAC), which simultaneously performs sensing and communication functions using the same frequency band and hardware platform, has emerged as a promising technology for future wireless systems.
-However, the weak echo signal received by the low-sensitivity ISAC receiver severely limits the sensing performance.
+Integrated sensing and communication (ISAC), which simultaneously performs sensing and communication functions within a shared frequency band and hardware platform, has emerged as a promising technology for future wireless systems.
+Nevertheless, the weak echo signal received by the low-sensitivity ISAC receiver significantly constrains sensing performance in scenarios involving obstructed targets.
 Active reconfigurable intelligent surface (RIS) has become a prospective solution by situationally manipulating the wireless propagations and amplifying the signals.
-In this paper, we investigate the deployment of active RIS-empowered ISAC systems to enhance radar echo signal quality as well as communication performance.
-In particular, we focus on the joint design of the base station (BS) transmit precoding and the active RIS reflection beamforming to optimize the parameter estimation performance in terms of Cram\'{e}r-Rao bound (CRB) subject to the service users' signal-to-interference-plus-noise ratio (SINR) requirements.
-An efficient algorithm based on block coordinate descent (BCD), semidefinite relaxation (SDR), and majorization-minimization (MM) is proposed to solve the formulated challenging non-convex problem.
+In this paper, we investigate active RIS-empowered ISAC systems to enhance radar echo signal quality as well as communication performance.
+In particular, we focus on the joint design of the base station (BS) transmit precoding and the active RIS reflection beamforming to optimize the parameter estimation performance in terms of Cram\'{e}r-Rao bound (CRB) subject to the communication users' signal-to-interference-plus-noise ratio (SINR) requirements.
+An efficient algorithm based on alternating optimization, semidefinite relaxation (SDR), and majorization-minimization (MM) is proposed to solve the formulated challenging non-convex problem.
 Finally, simulation results validate the effectiveness of the developed algorithm and the potential of employing active RIS in ISAC systems to enhance direct-of-arrival (DoA) estimation performance.